 The “Home Service” transmitter moved from Chelmsford to its new site in Droitwich, Midlands in the late ‘20s.
-When driving on the motorways around the area, you will see the 700 foot arrays of long wire aerials.
+When you are driving on the motorways around the area, you will see the 700 foot arrays of long wire aerials.
 Transmitting originally at 200kHz, 1500mtrs wavelength.
 The aerial system has largely remained unchanged, apart from maintenance.
 Because of the low frequency of the signal, it’s very high radiated power (some 500,000 watts) and aerial design, the signal covers a good 4/5th of the UK and beyond.
 Brilliant.
-The problem we now have however is the following.
-The devices used to power the aerial systems are a couple of very large substantial valves.
+The problem we now have however is the following; The devices used to power the aerial systems are a couple of very large substantial valves.
 These were originally hand-made and standing 4 foot tall.
 Over the years, the stock of these valves has been depleted and we are now down to the last few sets.
 The operating life time of these valves is around 2-6 years.
 The BBC has bought up the last remaining stock from around the globe.
 The cost of making replacement valves would run into quite a few shillings as would the redesign and building of a new long wave transmitter antenna array to cater for different devices.
-Lesser quality valves could be used, but the associated risk of a high voltage flash-overs, common at the high power rating required, could render the aerial system useless.
-So the days are numbered.
+Lesser quality valves could be used, but the associated risk of a high voltage flash-overs, common at the high-power rating required, could render the aerial system useless.
+So, the days are now numbered.

 Seth Pittham.
 Zeta Services.
+Working hard, for you.